A recent email from the mailbag echoes other email collecting dust in the mailbag, so I figured I’d beat the rush and answer here.

 Q: As a graduate how do I get on the path towards project management?

 For most of the industries in the world you never start out as a project manager.
 That’d be like getting off a bus in L.A. and becoming the director of a $200 million Hollywood film.
-You have to earn power and experience, which makes sense.
-Often people who eventually become project managers start out in more junior roles and after earning some experience move into project management.
+You have to earn responsibility through experience, which makes sense.
+Often people who eventually become project managers start out in more junior roles and after earning credibility move into project management.
 Without front line experience it’s easy for the project manager to have no clue as to what she’s doing, or have no idea how insulting or destructive their decisions are to folks in specialized roles.
 MBA graduates who enter the workforce with little other experience beyond MBA-structured internships have similar challenges.

 There are exceptions.
 Some schools have programs that focus on management, or even project management, and likely know of corporations that have entry level project manager roles.
 Microsoft does – it’s called program manager.
 You start with very small slice of a project and if you do well, that area of responsibility grows.
 If you don’t do so well, you hit the streets.